 Finally, style your hair as normal and check the results.
 When your hair is still wet, do not make any snap judgments as water makes your hair look darker than it really is.

 We have mentioned some tips for a nice appearance of dyed hair as well as how to dye your hair at home.
 Hopefully, this article can help you get your desired color.
-However, if you want to get a great hair color, visit Beequeenhair.com for getting hair extensions without damaging your hair.
+However, if you want to get great hair color, contact Luxshinehairstore.com for getting hair extensions without damaging your hair.
 Thanks for reading!